-Since TAD is on an annual reappraisal cycle, the limited appraised value must be recomputed annually.
+The market value may be reappraised biennially however, the limited appraised value must be recomputed annually.
 The appraised value of a homestead may increase 10% annually or until the appraised value is equal to the market value.
 If a limited homestead property sells, the cap automatically expires as of January 1st of the year following the sale of the property and the property is appraised at its market value.
 The market value of a limited homestead is maintained, as well as the limited appraised value.